 There's no better way to start your day than with these slimming friendly Oat Pancakes and they even fit in with calorie counting and plans like Weight Watchers!

 For the full list of ingredients and comprehensive instructions, please see the recipe card at the end of this post.
-Before you scroll, there’s important stuff in the blurb 👍
+Before you scroll, there’s important stuff to know in the blurb!

-You can top them with pretty much anything you want – sugar free jam, reduced fat squirty cream, choc shot, or even keep it classic with a squeeze of lemon!
+These Oat Pancakes are really easy to whip up, so there’s no need to wait for the weekend to enjoy pancakes for breakfast.
+They’re really versatile and you can serve them with pretty much anything you want.
+Top with sugar free jam, reduced fat squirty cream, choc shot or even a squeeze of lemon!

 What diets are these Oat Pancakes suitable for?

 This Oat Pancakes recipe is suitable for vegetarians.

 They can be made gluten free as long as you swap out the following ingredients for gluten free versions;